 Cheshire Cat: What rabbit?

-- The fact that Alice is so accustomed to the weirdness in Wonderland that the Cheshire Cat literally standing on his head doesn't phase her.
+- The fact that Alice is so accustomed to the weirdness in Wonderland that the Cheshire Cat literally standing on his head doesn't faze her.

 - The Cheshire Cat's comment to Alice while he disappears: